Common data definitions¶

 - Preferred logical and physical data formats for storing data about these concepts.

-Governance classifications may be added to these definitions which in turn link to governance requirements.
-This determines how data that is linked to these common definitions should be governed.
+Governance action classifications may be added to these definitions which in turn link to governance requirements.
+This determines how data that is linked to the subject area material should be governed.

 Tools used by the organization to, for example, create new data stores, data visualizations, or APIs, or analytics models are pre-populated with concrete data definitions by automated tool bridges.
 Each tool bridge extracts the relevant definitions from the metadata catalog, generates the concrete definitions and loads them into the tool.
 Where possible, these definitions include tags that link the definitions back to the common data definitions.